octallium/website/docs/index.md

 ## Introduction

-**Octallium** presents a alternate programming paradigm using the **Erlang/Elixir & Phoenix** eco-system.
+**Octallium** presents an alternate programming paradigm using the **Erlang/Elixir & Phoenix** eco-system.
 This stack present a entirely new outlook with its functional style of programming and the awesome tooling.

 But why would anyone choose such a cryptic sounding stack?